Colleges in Boston and around the United States suddenly shuttered, leaving every student in our community and everywhere else asking, ‘What Now?’

 first opportunity to eat unsupervised.
 And we did!
 We ate for fun, we ate to

-reduce stress, we ate to socialize, we ate to abate anxiety,
+reduce stress, we ate to socialize, we ate to abate anxiety, we ate for

 All of our programs are based upon student goals and student